GoogleCloudPlatform/microservices-demo/kustomize/README.md

 kustomize edit add component components/google-cloud-operations
 ```

+## Deploy selected variations

 Like explained earlier, you can locally render these manifests by running `kubectl kustomize .` as well as deploying them by running `kubectl apply -k .`.

-So for example, the associated `kustomization.file` could look like:
+So for example, the associated `kustomization.yaml` could look like:
 ```
 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization